priyanshupundir/imagify/README.md

 # imagify

-Promptify is a simple and powerful AI-powered text-to-image generator.
+imagify is a simple and powerful AI-powered text-to-image generator.
 Just type a few words and watch your imagination turn into stunning visuals — no design skills required.

 🌐 Live Demo
 https://imagify43.netlify.app/